bhavyagupta99/MYMEDILAB/README.md

   </tr>
  </table>

-<h4>All the doctors availabe in the user's area will be visible to the user</h4>
+<h2>All the doctors availabe in the user's area will be visible to the user</h2>
-<p>User can book an appointment or can checj all the appointment for a particular doctor</p>
+<p>User can book an appointment or can chech all the appointment for a particular doctor</p>

 <table style="width:100%">
   <tr>
     <th><img src="img/pic4.jpg" width=500/></th>
   </tr>
  </table>

+ <h2>Paytm Gateway attached to pay the fee of doctor online</h2>

  <table style="width:100%">
   <tr>
     <th><img src="img/pic5.jpg" width=500/></th>
   </tr>
  </table>

+ <h2>User can generate Fee receipt</h2>
+ <p>Also the copy of fee receipt will be sent on the user's mail id</p>
 <table style="width:100%">
   <tr>
     <th><img src="img/pic6.jpg" width=500/></th>